Booking The Trip: Flying The Friendly Skies to India

 On the day I was returning, I had a really, really tough choice to make. $2000+ for economy or $1664 for premium economy?

 Now with this, I opted for a 9-hour layover in EWR.
 Again, as before, I’ll either visit family, or I might try and cover all the United Clubs at EWR for a review.
-In this case, I’ll be flying Premium Plus on the 77W again, but the second flight will be unique.
-United recently rolled out Premium Plus on its transcontinental flights which have Premium plus equipped.
-This would include the 787-10s operating a couple times a day between EWR-LAX and EWR-SFO.
-I’m flying from EWR to SFO on their 787-10 in a Premium Plus seat.
+In this case, I’ll be flying Premium Plus on the 77W again, but the second flight will be on United’s transcontinental business class.

 So at the end of the day, being on Global service sponsored upgrades already puts us way ahead of the pack as most people on upgrades are on 1K upgrade instruments.